golang/vscode-go/README.md

 **NOTE: If you are using modules, we recommend using the Go [language server](#language-server), which is explained below.**

-More advanced users may be interested in using different `GOPATH`s or Go versions per-project.
-You can learn about the different `GOPATH` manipulation options in the [`GOPATH` documentation](docs/gopath.md).
-Take a look at the other [customization](#customization) options as well.

 ### Install the extension